 Generally speaking, inductive reasoning and deductive reasoning are a circular process and inextricably linked.

-These two methods should be seen as a cycle, with inductive reasoning generating a theory, with deduction and experimentation validating or falsifying the theory.
+These two styles of reason should be seen as complementary, with inductive reasoning generating support for a theory, and deduction validating or falsifying the internal logic of that theory.
 This, in turn, leads to inductive enhancements of the theory and more testing.

 For example, Bohr used Thompson's experiments as observations about atomic structure.
 Inductive reasoning led to the creation of theories and hypotheses about the structure and nature of atoms.
 This is an example of induction taking initial observations and expanding them into full-blown theories.

-Deductive reasoning was used by Bohr to create individual hypotheses, isolating parts of the theory and testing them, to prove that his ideas were scientific truth.
+Deductive reasoning was then used to create individual, logical hypotheses, isolating parts of the theory and testing them, to prove that his ideas were scientific truth.
 This is an example of the inductive/deductive cycle in action.
 As a loose rule, inductive reasoning is used to try to discover a new piece of information; deductive reasoning is used to try to prove it.